Leafpub/leafpub/README.md

 - PHP 5.5+
 - MySQL 5.5.3+

+## Download

+**This is the development repo!** You'll need to build Postleaf using the instructions below before running it.

+Download the latest ready-to-use version from: https://www.postleaf.org/download

 ## Contributing

 Postleaf uses Composer and NPM to manage dependencies and Gulp as its task runner.
 To contribute to this project, you'll need to clone the repository and install the required development tools listed below.